Potter DIY: House-Elf Halloween Costume

 - Rounds 26–27: Sc around (21)

 Finish off with a long tail for sewing.

-You can just use an old pillowcase for this and cut arm holes and a hole for their head to go through.
-Katie used some super soft flannel fabric that had a slight weathered weave look to it.
-She thought it simulated the idea of it being “worn-in.”
-For the pattern, she just took a sleep sac (but you can use anything that fits them loosely) and traced out about an inch from it to allow for seems.
-Then she sewed that into a loose sheath and hemmed the bottom edge to keep it from fraying too much.
-For the top, she cut the top just like an A-Line men’s shirt or tank top.
-When you pull the sheath over the child, you just tie the straps at the top of each shoulder.
+Step 3: For the sheath, you can just use an old pillowcase and cut armholes and a hole for your child’s head to go through.
+You can also use some super soft flannel fabric that has a slightly weathered weave look to simulate the idea of it being “worn-in.”
+For the pattern, you can use a sleep sack or anything that fits them loosely.
+Trace out about an inch from it to allow for seams.
+Then sew that into a loose sheath and hem the bottom edge to keep it from fraying too much.
+You can cut the top just like an A-line men’s shirt or tank top.
+When you pull the sheath over your child’s head, just tie the straps at the top of each shoulder.
 This way, they aren’t actually wearing clothing, so they look just like a house-elf; this also makes it a bit adjustable.